-Summer fishing – hot in more ways that one
+Summer fishing around Anna Maria – hot in more ways than one

 Fishing around Anna Maria Island in the heat of July can be a challenging venture to say the least.
 With water temps hovering in the mid to upper 80s choosing the right time and spot are imperative.